OpenNTI/nti.docs.platform.enduser/guide/part2.rst

  |LessonAvailability.png|

--  *Draft:* Keep lesson visible ONLY to instructors in Edit Mode.
+-  **Draft:** Keep lesson visible ONLY to instructors in Edit Mode.

 .. note::  A draft lesson is not visible to students and is only visible to the instructor when in Edit Mode.
 When a lesson is created, it automatically defaults to “Draft” until the instructor changes its status.

--  *Publish Now:* Immediately make lesson fully visible to students.
+-  **Publish Now:** Immediately make lesson fully visible to students.
    |Schedule\_Outline.png|

 .. note::  A published lesson is visible to anyone who is in the course, and appears in the course outline.

--  *Schedule:* Schedule lesson to be fully visible to students on a certain date and time. |SchedulingLessons.png|
+-  **Schedule:** Schedule lesson to be fully visible to students on a certain date and time. |SchedulingLessons.png|

 .. note::  A scheduled lesson is is only fully visible on and after the designated start date and time.
-The lesson title will appear as lighter grey text until the start date has passed (e.g. Lesson 2 in the image to the right).
+The lesson title will appear as lighter grey text until the start date has passed.
 Students will see this text, but will not be able to view the lesson.
 Instructors will only be able to click on and view a scheduled lesson when in Edit Mode.

 Lessons can be changed between these three different states at any time.